temetvince/x3ap-swm3/README.md

 * The Rebel Alliance and the Empire will build more ships from the New Republic and the Remnant, respectively, as their territory expands

 ## Factions:
-* Argon - Empire / Remnant (terran)
+* Argon - Empire / Remnant
-* Boron - Rebellion / New Republic (terran)
+* Boron - New Republic
 * Goner - N/A
-* Kha'ak - Old Republic
+* Kha'ak - Sith
-* OCV - OCV
+* OCV - Sith
 * Paranid - CIS
-* Split - Mandalorians
+* Split - Rebellion
-* Teladi - Republic / Jedi combined
+* Teladi - Republic / Old Republic / Jedi
-* Terran - Remnant / New Republic
-* Xenon - Sith Empire
+* Xenon - Sith
-* Yaki - Pirates
+* Yaki - Mandalorian / Pirates

 ## Installation:
 1. Download and install Litcube's Universe